ncatlab/nlab-content/pages/9/5/5/6/26559/content.md

   By Ex. \ref{SolutionSpaceOfElectromagnetism} the characteristic $L_\infty$-algebra of vacuum electromagnetism is two copies of the [[line Lie 2-algebra]] $b \mathfrak{u}(1)$.
 This is the [[Whitehead L-infinity algebra|Whitehead $L_\infty$-algebra]] of the [[classifying space]] $B \mathrm{U}(1) \,\simeq\, B^2 \mathbb{Z}$ and hence of its [[rationalization]] $B^2 \mathbb{Q}$.

-Therefore -- among many further variants -- there are the following choices of of flux quantization laws for electromagnetism:
+Therefore -- among many further variants -- there are the following choices of flux quantization laws for electromagnetism:

 | EM flux quantization law |  comment |
 |--------------------------|----------|